ryancdy/chatgpt-instructions/macro-journal.md

   - Key take-aways or gotchas to warn your future self about.

 11. **Reference Links**
-  - URLs or pointers to docs, tickets, repos, additional readings, etc.
+  - URLs or pointers to docs, tickets, repos, additional readings, etc. Do not include the macro-journal template's link.

 12. **Action Items & Challenges**
   - What remains unresolved?
 Who owns each task?
 Any foreseeable roadblocks.

 13. **Next Steps**
   - Clear, ordered follow-ups or experiments for the very next session.

-All formatted in markdown so I can drop it straight into my notes.